midilab/pyMIDICapSense/README.md

 1. Turn nearly everything you could imagine, like water cup, fruits or your pet into a touchable MIDI Controller.
 2. Transform your touches into MIDI Commands to interact with instruments or plugins.
 For now only MIDI Notes are supported.
 3. Configure each Capacitive Sensor to be trigguered into 4 different modes:
-RANDOM: you create a list of (n) MIDI notes for a sensor and each touch it will send a random MIDI note within the list.
+*RANDOM*: you create a list of (n) MIDI notes for a sensor and each touch it will send a random MIDI note within the list.
-SEQUENTIAL: you create a list of (n) MIDI notes for a sensor and each touch it will send the (n)+1 MIDI note within the list.
+*SEQUENTIAL*: you create a list of (n) MIDI notes for a sensor and each touch it will send the (n)+1 MIDI note within the list.
-BANK_SELECT: you create more than one BANK to handle more complex setups. you create a list of (n) MIDI notes for a sensor and each touch it will send the selected BANK (n) MIDI note within the list.
+*BANK_SELECT*: you create more than one BANK to handle more complex setups. you create a list of (n) MIDI notes for a sensor and each touch it will send the selected BANK (n) MIDI note within the list.
-BANK_CHANGE: you setup the sensor as a functional touchable BANK changer.
+*BANK_CHANGE*: you setup the sensor as a functional touchable BANK changer.
 4. Configure a user feedback for each sensor.
 Eg. On each sensor touch, ligth a LED or Start a engine.